fecordos/cryptocheck/README.md

 # CryptoCheck
 - web application designed to provide users with the latest updates on cryptocurrencies.
-- powered by the Coinranking API, it offers real-time data on the market, including price trends, historical charts, and detailed coin information.
+- powered by the **Coinranking API**, it offers real-time data on the market, including price trends, historical charts, and detailed coin information.
 - users can select different time periods to view historical data, filter through various currencies (USD, EUR, RON), and switch between multiple currencies for price comparisons.

 **Functionality:**